Marketing Efficiency

 4. Build Retention Channels to Reduce Total CAC

-WhatsApp broadcasts, email sequences, and push notifications reduce the number of new customers you need to acquire to hit revenue targets, effectively reducing total CAC.
-If 30% of your revenue comes from repeat buyers activated via WhatsApp, your paid acquisition CAC can be 30% higher and you'll still hit margin targets.
+Email sequences, SMS flows, and push notifications reduce the number of new customers you need to acquire to hit revenue targets, effectively reducing total CAC.
+If 30% of your revenue comes from repeat buyers activated via email or SMS, your paid acquisition CAC can be 30% higher and you'll still hit margin targets.

 5. Broaden Audience Strategically

-Tight audiences (Detailed Targeting with 3+ interests) often have higher CPMs than broad audiences in India.
+Tight audiences (Detailed Targeting with 3+ interests) often have higher CPMs than broad audiences.
 Meta's AI performs better with larger audiences.
 Test Advantage+ Shopping campaigns or broad targeting with only age and location restrictions, you may see 20–40% lower CPM and similar or better conversion rates, resulting in lower CAC.

 CAC vs CPA, What's the Difference?